zhilizheng/qsubshcom/README.md

 ### update:

+Jan 26, 2020: Add Slurm support.

 Apr 12, 2018: Add openMP env variable, that can read from program which support.
 GCTA 1.91.4 support this feature, it would run in multiple thread from the number of cores specified in this script even without the --thread-num.

-Nov 28, 2017: Add support of QSUBSHCOM_EXTRAS variables.
-You can put cluster dependant variable here, such as put export QSUBSHCOM_EXTRAS="-acct=UQ-IMB-CNSG" into your ~/.bashrc.
+Nov 28, 2017: Add support of QSUBSHCOM\_EXTRAS variables.
+You can put cluster dependant variable here, such as put export QSUBSHCOM\_EXTRAS="-acct=UQ-IMB-CNSG" into your ~/.bashrc.
 These variables will append into the submission task in qsubshcom automatically.
-Note: QSUBSHCOM_EXTRAS will overwrite the 6th parameters in qsubshcom, not put too much variables here.
+Note: QSUBSHCOM\_EXTRAS will overwrite the 6th parameters in qsubshcom, not put too much variables here.

-Nov 27, 2017: Change the manner to determine the grid engine, as some cluster has multiple grid engine; remove the default account (UQ-IMB-***), we should add -acct=ACCOUNT_NAME to specify, as it is different in each cluster; -ntype can't work properly, it may have been obsoleted.
+Nov 27, 2017: Change the manner to determine the grid engine, as some cluster has multiple grid engine; remove the default account (UQ-IMB-\*\*\*), we should add -acct=ACCOUNT\_NAME to specify, as it is different in each cluster; -ntype can't work properly, it may have been obsoleted.

 Sep 21, 2017: Add TRI cluster support

-Sep 18, 2017:  update ${TASK_ID} that can be find in the script run by qsubshcom "bash your_scrip.sh" or qsubshcom "sh your_script.sh"...
+Sep 18, 2017:  update ${TASK\_ID} that can be find in the script run by qsubshcom "bash your\_scrip.sh" or qsubshcom "sh your\_script.sh"...

 ## usage
 Download the qsubshcom, and put it into your $PATH, e.g. $HOME/bin, chmod 700 qsubshcom

-qsubshcom command["one command |; two command"] num_CPU[1] total_memory[2G] task_name wait_time[1:00:00] other_params
+qsubshcom command["one command |; two command"] num\_CPU[1] total\_memory[2G] task\_name wait\_time[1:00:00] other\_params

-If you lots of old codes already, you can run it: qsubshcom "bash Your_script.sh" 2 4G you_task_name 10:00:00 ""    .  qsubshcom will submit the command in Your_script.sh to the computing node with 2 CPU core, 4GB memory (in total, not per CPU core), and a walltime of 10 hours.
-The PBS or SGE commands in Your_script.sh will be ignored (such as ${PBS_ARRAY_INDEX}), so you'd better remove the cluster dependent variables, it will be replaced by empty unexpectly!!!
-If you run the job array in your script, you can relace the ${PBS_ARRY_INDEX} to ${TASK_ID}, it will works on all cluster.
+If you lots of old codes already, you can run it: qsubshcom "bash Your\_script.sh" 2 4G you\_task\_name 10:00:00 ""    .  qsubshcom will submit the command in Your\_script.sh to the computing node with 2 CPU core, 4GB memory (in total, not per CPU core), and a walltime of 10 hours.
+The PBS or SGE commands in Your\_script.sh will be ignored (such as ${PBS\_ARRAY\_INDEX}), so you'd better remove the cluster dependent variables, it will be replaced by empty unexpectly!!!
+If you run the job array in your script, you can relace the ${PBS\_ARRY\_INDEX} to ${TASK\_ID}, it will works on all cluster.

 example:
 ```{bash}